SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Experiment

 \section{Experiment}

-We conduct comprehensive comparison of our proposed Z-Softmax NU and DU with the state-of-the-art methods for GZSL and ZSL settings on four benchmark datasets (Table \ref{table1}).
-Our model outperforms the state-of-the-art methods on both GZSL and ZSL settings for all benchmark datasets.
+We conduct comprehensive comparison of our proposed SDM model with the state-of-the-art discriminative methods for GZSL settings on five benchmark datasets (Table \ref{table1}).
+Our model achieves a competitive performance with the state-of-the-art methods on GZSL setting for all benchmark datasets.
+We present the details in the following.